Alexander Mattison: College career

 As a true freshman at Boise State in 2016, Mattison appeared in all 13 games and had 328 yards on 67 carries with four touchdowns.
-As a sophomore he played in all 14 games, rushing for 1,086 yards on 212 carries and 12 touchdowns.
+As a sophomore, he played in all 14 games, rushing for 1,086 yards on 212 carries and 12 touchdowns.

 As a junior in 2018, he rushed for 1,415 yards on 302 carries with 17 touchdowns in 13 games.
 He was the Offensive MVP of the 2018 Mountain West Conference Football Championship Game after rushing for 200 yards and a touchdown.

-After the season, Mattison entered the 2019 NFL Draft.
-He cited his reason that "You can only play as long as your body lets you, and at this position, you can't assume it'll last forever."
-Mattison didn't miss a game in his college career despite needing offseason surgeries on his shoulder and ankle.
+After the season, Mattison entered the 2019 NFL draft.
+He cited his reason as "You can only play as long as your body lets you, and at this position, you can't assume it'll last forever."
+Mattison didn't miss a game in his college career, despite needing offseason surgeries on his shoulder and ankle.